mtxrii/Acacia/DOCS.md

 ```

 ### Logical
-Operators that take in one or two booleans and produce another boolean.
-If given a non bool value, it will be replaced with whether or not that value is nil.
-For `and` and `or`, if the first value determines the result, the second won't be evaluated.
+Operators that take in one or two values, determine their truthiness, and returns a value of equivalent truthiness.
+In the case of `or`, if the first value is evaluated to true, it is returned and the second is never evaluated.
+Likewise, if the first value is evaluated to false in an `and`, it is returned and the second isn't evaluated.
+The value returned need not be a boolean, as any type can evaulate to true or false.
 * negation - `!`
 * both true - `and`
 * either true - `or`